Korons/reddit_image_archiver/README.md

     sudo mv imguralbum.py /usr/bin/imgurdl

+And run setup.sh

+    ./setup.sh
+Or to do everything by hand

+Make a folder called Imguralbums in ~/Pictures

+   mkdir ~/Pictures/Imguralbums

-Then make a folder called imgur_down in ~/.config
+Make a folder called imgur_down in ~/.config

     mkdir ~/.config/imgur_down